Teunis G. Bergen: Military

 Having served as ensign, captain, adjutant, and lieutenant colonel, Bergen was colonel of the Two Hundred and Forty-first Regiment, New York State Militia (known as Kings County Troop).

 Death

-Bergen died in Brooklyn, Kings County, New York, on April 24, 1881 (age 74 years, 200 days).
-He is interred at Green-Wood Cemetery, Brooklyn, New York.
+Bergen died in Brooklyn, Kings County, New York, on April 24, 1881.

-Credited Eponyms

-New York City Public School 9 in Brooklyn, NY (PS 9 Teunis G. Bergen) was named after Teunis G. Bergen.
-His name was also given to a street and two subway stations in Brooklyn, (the 2 and 3 trains running along Flatbush Ave and the F and G trains along Court Street).
+Legacy

-The Teunis G. Bergen School was renamed in 2019 to Sarah Smith Garnet Public School.
-Named after Sarah J. Garnet the first Black woman to serve as a principal in NYC.
+New York City Public School 9 in Brooklyn was previously named after Teunis G. Bergen; in 2019 the school was renamed to "PS9 Sarah Smith Garnet," after Sarah J. Garnet the first Black woman to serve as a principal in New York City.
 The name change followed a movement to remove the slaveholding Bergen family name from a school whose students are 40 percent African American.
-An article surfaced from June 14, 1819, in which Teunis' uncle, Teunis J. Bergen, and Michael Bergen had offering a reward of $40 for the return of Sam and Dinah, an African American couple who had escaped from slavery on the Bergen estate along with their three-year-old child.
+An advertisement from 1819 surfaced, in which Teunis' uncle, Teunis J. Bergen, offered a reward of $40 for the return of Sam and Dinah, an African American couple who had escaped from slavery on the Bergen estate along with their three-year-old child.